Tuning the Optical Properties of an MoSe$_2$ Monolayer Using Nanoscale Plasmonic Antennas: Results and Discussion

 where $E_A$ and $E_\mathrm{plasmon}$ are the uncoupled exciton and plasmon resonance energies, respectively, $\Gamma_{\mathrm{A}}$ and $\Gamma_{\mathrm{plasmon}}$ are the corresponding dampings, $g$ is the coupling constant of the two oscillators, and $A$ is an arbitrary scaling factor.
-For simplicity, we neglected the effect of the $B$-exciton, since it is far away from the plasmonic resonance.
+For simplicity, we neglected the effect of the $B$-exciton, since it is largely detuned from the plasmonic resonance due to the redshift upon the monolayer transfer and it has weaker oscillator strength compared to the $A$-exciton.
 In Figure \ref{fig:Figure2}a (left panel), we present the typical spectra recorded from five different $\mathrm{MoSe_2}$-coupled dipole nanoantennas and their respective COM fits that reveal different optical responses depending on the detuning $\delta = E_{\mathrm{plasmon}} - E_{\mathrm{A}}$.
-Each curve shows a dip in a narrow energy region highlighted in blue and exactly at the A-exciton position of an MoSe$_2$ monolayer.
-The detuning originates from the slight differences in plasmonic resonances of each dipole nanoantenna due to their spread in size $d_\mathrm{arm} = \SI{90\pm2}{\nano\meter}$ and feed gap size $d_\mathrm{gap} = \SI{10\pm2}{\nano\meter}$, caused by fabrication fluctuations (see \hyperlink{page.10}{SI} Section \hyperlink{page.10}{S4}).
+Each curve shows a dip in a narrow energy region highlighted in blue and exactly at the A-exciton position of a MoSe$_2$ monolayer.
+The detuning originates from the slight differences in plasmonic resonances of each dipole nanoantenna due to their spread in size $d_\mathrm{arm} = \SI{90\pm2}{\nano\meter}$ and feed gap size $d_\mathrm{gap} = \SI{10\pm2}{\nano\meter}$, caused by fabrication fluctuations (see \hyperlink{page.11}{SI} Section \hyperlink{page.11}{S4}).
 The HE-peak asymptotically approaches the exciton energy for increasing negative detuning, while for the LE-peak the same behavior occurs for increasing positive detuning.
 Complementary to the measurements, the five corresponding calculated spectra are presented in the right panel in Figure \ref{fig:Figure2}a, showing similar behaviour.